north bay trumpet

 - Disassemble the horn carefully and

-place all the parts (valves, bottom valve caps, and
+place all the parts (pistons, top and bottom valve caps

-- When removing the valves, be sure to
+- When removing the pistons, be sure to

 check the direction the number faces (so the ports line